What is concrete made of? It’s a mix of three simple, yet essential ingredients: water, aggregate, and cement.

 In a nutshell, you want water with minimal chlorides, sulfates, alkalis, and solids.
 This means almost all drinking water should do the trick.

 If you’re unsure about your water’s quality, give it an impurity test.

 Admixtures for concrete

-The following are the five most common admixtures you can add to your mix:
+Before jumping in, make sure the additive is okay for your project.
+Here are the five most common admixtures you can add to your mix: